SCCapstone/K3MS/README.md

         - Alternatively (for development) do not add this.
 This will prompt the app to create a temporary sqlite database file called `app.db`
     - `SESSION_SECRET_KEY=<Some Secret Key>`
         - If you do not have one, you can generate a secret key with: `python3 -c "import secrets; print(secrets.token_hex(32))"`
+    - `EMAIL`: Outlook email address to be used by the backend server
+    - `EMAIL_PASSWORD`: Password for outlook account
+    - `FRONTEND_SET_PASSWORD_URL`: Frontend URL to send users to set their password

 - Create the file `frontend/app/.env` and add `REACT_APP_BASE_URL=<URL of backend server>` (eg. http://localhost:8000 if running locally)

 - Before running this app for the first time, run the following commands to set up the environments: